 Her work has appeared in a wide range of publications—literary journals, magazines, newspapers, blogs and anthologies.
-In her writing Kathleen has explored Alaska life, European and Russian history, arts & culture, the natural world, food, travel, politics, and spirituality.
+In her writing Kathleen has explored Alaska life, European and Russian history, arts & culture, the natural world, food, travel, and spirituality.

-From 2007-2011, she served as the founding Program Coordinator of UAA’s Low-Residency Program in Creative Writing.
+From 2007-2011, she served as the founding Program Coordinator of the University of Alaska Anchorage’s Low-Residency Program in Creative Writing.

 She earned an MFA in Creative Nonfiction at the University of Pittsburgh in 2005 where she was also awarded a full, three-year teaching fellowship.